cloudoperators/greenhouse/docs/getting-started/core-concepts/teams.md

 To identify a Team as a Support Group in Greenhouse it needs to be labeled with `greenhouse.sap/support-group: "true"`.

-Support Groups are also used by the [Authorization Webhook](./../../operations/authorization-webhook) to enforce support-group-scoped access control.
-The webhook verifies that users can only access Greenhouse resources owned by their support-group, based on the `greenhouse.sap/owned-by` label on resources.
+Support Groups are also used by the [Authorization Webhook](./../../operations/authorization-webhook) to add support-group-scoped access checks.
+When the webhook is consulted, it verifies access to Greenhouse resources based on the `greenhouse.sap/owned-by` label on resources, but RBAC may still allow cross-team access.